UMAprotocol/protocol/packages/monitor-v2/src/monitor-og/README.md

   `MNEMONIC` for signing execution transactions.
 - `SUPPORTED_BONDS` is a mapping of supported bond tokens and bond values.
 This is required when running in automated support mode.
 Only oSnap modules with exact match of bond token and bond value will be supported.
+- `SUBMIT_AUTOMATION` is boolean enabling/disabling transaction submission in any of automated support modes (`true` by default).
+If this is set to `false`, the bot will only simulate transaction submission and log the results.
+Note that bond approval transactions would be still submitted as they are required for the subsequent proposal/dispute simulation.
 - `SNAPSHOT_ENDPOINT` is the Snapshot endpoint used to verify Snapshot proposals.
 If not provided, this defaults to `https://snapshot.org`.
 - `GRAPHQL_ENDPOINT` is the GraphQL endpoint used to verify Snapshot proposals.
 If not provided, this defaults to